Tazeer-A/CompetitorList-in-Java/README.md

 # CompetitorList-in-Java
-a Competitor list withe information regarding sports details
+a Competitor list with information regarding sports details